OmBhandwaldar/Inventory-And-Event-Management/README.md

   Navbar and Sidebar: Components for navigation throughout the application.
  * Reporting:
   * InventoryReport: A component to manage or display inventory reports.
  * Calendar:
-    Real-Time Inventory Tracking: Employees can check availability of event-related materials and make requests in real-time, ensuring quick procurement and efficient planning.
+    To showcase event track to admin and users

 ### Features
   Real-Time Inventory Tracking: Employees can check availability of event-related